This sourdough babka recipe is made from sweet and soft brioche bread, filled with smooth dark chocolate.

 - Pull the proofed dough from the bowl and tip it onto a lightly floured bench.
 Cut it into two even pieces.

-- Take one piece and roll it into a rectangle measuring around 16x12 inches (40x30 cm).
+- Roll one piece into a rectangle measuring around 11×14 inches (27×35 cm).

-- Spread over ½ the cooled chocolate filling, leaving a ½ inch (1cm) border around all the sides.
+- Spread over ½ the cooled chocolate filling, leaving an ½ inch (1cm) border around all the sides.
 Roll it up lengthwise into a log and place it in the fridge for 10-15 minutes.
 This cools down the chocolate and makes it easier to cut later.

 - Repeat with the other dough piece.